A bright comet is seen against a starry sky.

 It is true that looking at the Sun directly with unprotected eyes can cause permanent eye damage – but this is true all the time and not just during an eclipse.
 The sun is no more dangerous to look at during an eclipse than it is at any other time.
 However, people don’t usually look at the sun repeatedly over the course of several hours on a normal day, so student safety must be considered when an eclipse occurs during school hours.

 The safest way to observe the eclipse is by using special solar eclipse glasses from a certified dealer.
-You can get them at the Manitoba Museum Shop for $3 a pair (discounts for class sets of 25 or more are available using code ECLIPSE at checkout).
-Click here to order them online.
+The Manitoba Museum Shop is now SOLD OUT of eclipse glasses.
 Do not order them from unknown sources on the internet at this point, as unfortunately there are more fake eclipse glasses than real ones available this close to the event.
 Saving a dollar while risking your eyesight for the rest of your life is not worth it.
-(Besides, all money spent at the Museum’s Shop goes to support our programs and activities!)
+If you were unable to secure glasses in time for the eclipse, check out the indirect viewing options further down on this page (instruction links are at the bottom of the page).

 Direct Viewing